Places to start:

-When you’re completing keyword research you are looking for words, terms or phrases that users put into a search engine in order to find products, services or web pages such as yours.
+When you’re completing keyword research you are looking for words, terms or phrases that users put into a search engine to find products, services or web pages such as yours.
 The key to getting the right words is relevancy and intent.
-By this we mean that they have to be extremely specific to your business and can include locations, if you are a local trading company.
+By this, we mean that they have to be extremely specific to your business and can include locations if you are a local trading company.

 For example, if you are a local cupcake maker operating in Cambridge a few keywords may be: cupcake maker Cambridge, local cupcake maker Cambridge, Cambridge cupcakes, cupcake baker Cambridge.